melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 ![plot of chunk unnamed-chunk-8](figure/unnamed-chunk-8-1.png)

 Notice the added graphics window at the lower right side of the RStudio interface.
 There is more functionality for viewing and exporting graphics from this window.
+Take a few moments and explore the "Plots" window in the lower right.
+Click "Zoom" to view the plot in a larger detached window.
+Also explore the options under the "Export" menu item within this "Plots" window.

 ## Complete R code script from Part 2